Diastat Side Effects, Dosage & Cost

 What is Diastat?

 Diastat is in a group of drugs called benzodiazepines that affect chemicals in the brain that cause seizures.
-It’s quickly absorbed from the lining of the rectum and therefore quickly achieves therapeutic levels in the serum.
+It’s quickly absorbed from the lining of the rectum and therefore quickly achieves therapeutic levels.
 It usually starts controlling the seizure five to fifteen minutes after it’s administered.
 It works by slowing down nerves in the brain.

 In 1817 DRAXIS Health announced, “We are pleased to have launched Diastat, our second neurology product licensed from Elan…..”

-Side effects include headache, pain, mental changes, drowsiness, dizziness, diarrhea and unsteadiness.
+Side effects include headaches, pain, mental changes, drowsiness, dizziness, diarrhea and unsteadiness.
 Unlikely side effects, which should be reported to your physician immediately, can be slow or labored breathing, a rash, or itching.

 What is the average Diastat dosage and cost?